Johannes-Flachberger/security-notes/2 Tech-Specifics/OS/Windows/library-ms Files.md

 ## Initial Access

-Possible attack path:
+**Possible attack paths:**

-- Stage 1: Send a `.library-ms` that includes to a remote webdav server.
+- Stage 1: Send a `.library-ms` that includes to a remote location.
 	- Stage 2: On the attackers machine, host a webdav server that provides a malicious file that enables client side [[1 Methods/Security-Testing/4 Execution/Overview - 4 Execution|Execution]].
+	- OR: When using smb, it might be possible to [[2 Tech-Specifics/OS/Windows/Authentication Attacks Windows#NTLMv2 Response Cracking|capture the targets NTLM hash]].

 #### 1. Set up a Local Webdav Server